ceenguyeen/ceenguyeen.github.io/_posts/2021-01-25-Portfolio Analysis-Markdown.md

 ## 3. Constant Proportion Portfolio

 The final portfolio we will discuss is a dynamic portfolio that requires maintenance to evaluate the allocation to safe and risky assets in order to maintain a floor (wealth preservation level that is established by the investor).
-Unlike diversification (which fails to address market risks or protect investors when the marker crashes) and hedging (which protects investors against downside risks while proportionately decreasing upside rewards), CPPI allows for downside protection wil also allowing for upside potential.
-In order for this technique to be successful investors need to re-balance their portfolio and determine their risky asset allocation depending on the voltaility of the market.
+Unlike diversification (which fails to address market risks or protect investors when the market crashes) and hedging (which protects investors against downside risks while proportionately decreasing upside rewards), CPPI allows for downside protection wil also allowing for upside potential.
+In order for this technique to be successful, investors need to re-balance their portfolio and determine their risky asset allocation depending on the voltaility of the market.
 The downside to this portfolio is the need for constant re-balancing to ensure efficacy.

 ```python
 def cppi(risky_r, safe_r=None, m=3, start=1000,floor=0.8,riskfree_rate=0.03, drawdown=None):